oraxen/documentation/faq.md

 ## When I add an item, it breaks the textures of others already created

 By default, Oraxen automatically set a custom model data to your items and generate it in the most optimized way.\
-Every item need to have a different model data, so when you add another item, it might break the others.\
+Every item, which do not use the same model, need to have a different model data, so when you add another item, it might break the others if you manually set the same.\
-In order to avoid this "issue" (which is not really an issue for test servers, but might be problematic for a production servers), enable the option `automatically_set_model_data` in **settings.yml**.

 {% hint style="info" %}
 Don't forget to reload the plugin with `/o reload all` **AND** your resource pack using `/o pack send @a`(you can also disconnect and reconnect to the server)